soumya-jit-datta/soumya-jit-datta/README.md

 Hi, I’m Soumyajit Datta.
 I am currectly a student at IISER Kolkata.
-I work in theoretical physics.
+I work in particle physics phenomenology.

 You can reach me at 📫: soumyajit13datta@gmail.com